zameerbharwani/Deep-Learning-for-Metasurface-Optimization/README.md

 ![image](/Images/Summary.png)

 Comparing the accuracy from the test set and the validation, we see similar values suggesting that we have likely not overfit our systems, which is positive.
 Ideally, the accuracy would be higher, but it should be noted that the dataset is excpetionally small, and wasn't originally designed for this purpose.
-Rather, I developed this dataset for a different project and this project was born as a result of my mere curiousity.
+Rather, I developed this dataset for a different project and this project was born as a result of tangential curiousity.
 Additionally, one of the challenges of designing in the metasurface realm is the issue of coupling and other offects that are very hard to predict.
 Based on my experience, a larger and better designed dataset could really help with this.
 Another reason the accuracy might not be as high can be explained by the fact that phase wraps around 2π, meaning that 0 is the same as 2π is the same as 12π.
-It is likely (verified by image below) that the network predicts a phase that when wrapped to 2π is the same value as the actual phase.
+It is likely (verified by image below) that the network predicts a phase, that when wrapped to 2π, is the same value as the actual phase.
+So even though the actual values and predicted values differ, their physical interpretation are the exact same.
+I think this is something to be very excited by and I briefly explain it below.

 Here are some other candidate results that show the potential of the network (validation):